 Should you pre-purchase gas with your next car rental?
+Do you have to fill up a rental car?
 We weigh out the pros and cons to help you understand car rentals with gas "included".

 The next time you rent a vehicle, you will probably be encouraged to "pre-pay" for your final tank of gas.
 This promises to be not only a convenient choice but an economical one as well.
 But is it all too good to be true?
 Readers want to know what the most frugal choice is and I am all to pleased to do the research and run the math on all your rental car gas options!

 There are two ways around this exorbitant cost.
 In our experience, the most economical choice is to simply fill up at a station close by to the rental depot.
 This is sometimes call "car rental full to full" in travel circles.
 You pick up your rental car with a full tank of gas and you return it with a full tank of gas.
 You pay the fuel cost of the moment, nothing more, nothing less, and you never purchase more than you need.
 And if you plan ahead, you can squeeze out a few extra drops of savings.

 The gas station closest to the rental depot is guaranteed to be one of the most expensive in town.
 Fill up elsewhere to save a few cents per unit (a nice savings if you are driving a bigger vehicle) and then top up the last little bit closer to the rental depot, if necessary.
 You can gas up several kilometers away and the needle will still be on full when you pull into the lot.
 Going to the station of your choice also means using the points card of your choice - always a nice treat.